 8. Vinegar + Baking Powder

-Combine these two ingredients and you have a lightning-rod leavening agent on your hands (remember, eggs add structure to baked goods and help with rising).
-While this combo can encourage cakes, muffins, and the like to reach their highest potential, it’s also more sensitive—and prone to error—than the ingredients listed above.
-Definitely follow recipes with this substitute (like this Genius vegan birthday cake!), but I wouldn’t recommend it as an off-the-cut replacement.
+Combine vinegar and baking powder, and you have a lightning-rod leavening agent on your hands.
+While this combination can encourage cakes, muffins, and the like to reach their highest potential, it’s also more sensitive—and prone to error—than the ingredients listed above.
+Definitely follow recipes with this substitute (like this Genius vegan birthday cake does), but I wouldn’t recommend it as an ad hoc replacement unless the recipe has successfully been tested with vinegar and baking powder before.

 9. Commercial Replacers

 If you don’t feel comfortable taking a chance on any one ingredient, consider turning to a commercially developed egg replacement, such as Energ-G, Orgran, or Bob’s Red Mill.
-Just follow the package instructions and rest easy.
+These are made with a combination of egg substitute options like potato starch, tapioca flour, baking soda, and psyllium husk fiber.
+Simply follow the package instructions, and rest easy.

-Now that we know the most common egg substitutes, let’s dive deep with some recipe examples, and figure out what’s your best bet in each.
+Now that we know the most common egg substitutes, let’s dive deep with some recipe examples, and figure out which one is your best bet for each.

 What’s a good egg substitute in cake?